k-mack/codeforpdx-pass/docs/design/filenow.md

 and click their address to open our phone's map navigation application.
 This is the type of workflow we are used to -- it's simple and intuitive.

-The system proposed in this document is the "digital file locator" analog for the contacts application that geo-locates a friend's house.
+FileNow will act as the "digital file locator" analog for the contacts application that geo-locates a friend's house.
 "I know I took a picture of my COVID-19 vaccination card, but I can't remember if it was on my Google Pixel or my iPhone!"
-With the proposed system, this frustration will be a thing of the past.
+FileNow will allow the user to annotate files and then search for those files by their user-assigned metadata.
+Templates will be provided to give the metadata more structure.
+For example, if you're uploading a digital copy of your driver's license, then FileNow will ask you to fill in its issue and expiration dates and what cloud storage provider you want to store it in.
+Afterwards, you can use FileNow to search for any valid licenses you have in your cloud storage providers.

+### Part 3: Streamline document delivery

+A critical aspect to the problem PASS is solving is easing the transfer of documents from an individual to an organization.

 * Record the location (URL) and cloud storage service provider